levonk/interview-data-engineer/README.md

 13. Put the data in **S3**
 14. Create the table in **Hive**
 15. This project is to be maintained in a **team enviornment** use techniques that are conducisve to it.
-16. The team currently uses Eclipse and IntelliJ
-17. Submit the work via GitHub
-18. Do not fork this repository for your answer
-19. If you think this is going to take a significant amount of time, don't do this.
-20. Do not assume that you should only use tools/services that can run within your IDE.
-The preference is to hear what production level tools/services you would recommend.